WHHYN

 Hydrogen uses

-Use during the first phase will essentially be industrial for the replacement of fossil hydrogen and gas with renewable, low-carbon hydrogen.
+The main use will be industrial for the replacement of fossil hydrogen and gas with renewable, low-carbon hydrogen.
+Heavy road and river mobility use is a complementary use envisaged.

 First stages